MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.1.md

 ![Example](../images/lottiedocs_playback.gif)

-AnimatedVisualPlayer displays and controls playback of motion graphics, such as Lottie vector animations.
+The AnimatedVisualPlayer hosts and controls playback of an animated Visual tree, integrating custom motion graphic content with XAML UI.
+For instance, the AnimatedVisualPlayer is used to display and control Lottie animations.